willstepp/writings/hunger/hunger.md

 Nearby there were some marmot holes and he patiently waited for them to emerge, knife in hand.
 Marmots, who live in the ground, are particuarly sensitive to footsteps so he was careful to crawl to the spot.
 Hours passed and nothing appeared.
 By now it was getting dark.

-No food for you tonight, Mika.
+No food for you tonight.

 In the solitude of the journey he had begun speaking to himself for company.
 At first it was strange to do, but he had gotten used to hearing his voice and it did make him feel less alone.